 Myanmar, formerly known as Burma, offers a wealth of opportunities for companies exploring the possibility of expanding into the global marketplace.
 If your business is planning to expand or outsource operations in Myanmar, you’ll need to put together a talented team of employees to make sure the transition is smooth and successful.
 However, you’ll need to ensure that any employees who are willing to relocate have the visas and permits they need to live and work in Myanmar.

-What Types of Visas Are Available in Myanmar?
+Types of Work Visas in Myanmar

 As in any other country, foreigners who plan to travel to Myanmar will need a visa to do so.
 The most commonly issued categories of visas in Myanmar include: